-3.4 Cases handled by the informal complaint handling procedures normally need not be documented in formal written records.
-If an inquiry/complaint has been answered or resolved instantly, it is suggested that the designated staff or the principal may record the key points in a log book for future reference.
+3.5 Cases handled by the informal complaint handling procedures normally need not be documented in formal written records.
+If an enquiry/complaint has been answered or resolved instantly, it is suggested that the designated staff or the principal may record the key points in a log book and file for future reference.
+A sample is provided in Appendix II.